 - ii.
 Stewards may direct all competing cars or selected classes be impounded, such as for weighing or compliance checks. - iii.
 Finishing position.
 Those cars must remain in the hot pits if not on the track unless released by an official. - iv.
 Once the session has ended, all or selected cars must then go directly to impound, as directed by an official. - v.
-Cars that return to paddock area without permission of the Stewards are subject to penalty as determined by the steward. - vi.
 Cars involved in incidents that result in injuries, or are due to mechanical failures will be impounded, inspected, and cleared to return to competition by assigned Tech Stewards.
 The Tech Steward will make a note in the car's logbook to confirm what was found, and that the car is cleared to return to competition. - g.
-Any race car determined to be in violation of any rule or supplemental regulation will forfeit all timed qualifying laps accredited to that race car prior to such determination.

-2. Starting Grid Order
+Any race car determined to be in violation of any rule or supplemental regulation will forfeit all timed qualifying laps accredited to that race car prior to such determination. - 2.
+Starting Grid Order - a.

-- a.
 Grid ordering may vary over the course of an event. - i.
 Qualifying Session - 1) The driver that has the fastest single lap time during a qualifying session assumes the pole position. - 2) The subsequent grid positions are assigned in ascending time order using each driver's fastest single lap time. - 3) For races where a dedicated qualifying session does not exist, the Driver that has the single fastest lap during the prior race, assumes the pole position. - 4) The Competition Steward may change the gridding method only if clearly communicated before the affected qualifying event and subsequent race on the schedule - b.
 Complete or partial inverting of grids may occur only when the race format provides for single car starts, such as simple starting position inversions or Australian Pursuit (handicap) races. - c.
 The grid closes no later than 5 minutes before the scheduled start of a race - d.
 Cars arriving on the grid after the grid closes forfeit their grid positions and will take positions at the back of the field in the order in which they arrive at the grid. - i.
 The Competition Steward keeps the official time. - e.
-Unqualified car and driver combinations must take a grid position at the back of the field in the order in which they arrive at the grid.
+Unqualified car and driver combinations must take a grid position at the back of the field in the order in which they arrive at the grid. - 3.
+Rolling Start - a.
+Starts will normally be two abreast unless the Competition Steward directs a single file start based upon track conditions. - b.
+Before cars leave the grid, the pole sitter will determine the side of the track, left or right, he or she wishes to start from. - i.
+When the car leaves the grid, the pole sitter assumes or is directed by a grid worker to his or her choice of side. - ii.
+The remaining cars move alternately to the opposite side of the car ahead of them, forming new rows as appropriate. - c.
+When a pace car is used, the Starter, Grid Marshal, or Competition Steward will signal the pace car to begin moving before releasing the grid. - d.
+The pace car sets the pace of the field.